1Marc/marcgrabanski.com/src/pages/articles/2019-01-11-coding-in-2018/index.md

 From there, we modified Hugo to render templates on the fly.
 This enables us to use the same template we did for the static site, but now hydrated with user data if the user is logged in.

-**What we ended up with was a system that gives us the best of both worlds.** Tthe site serves the user static files if you're just visiting the site (which makes the ⚡️ site super fast), but if you're logged in, you get the same templates rendered with your user data on the fly.
+**What we ended up with was a system that gives us the best of both worlds.** The site serves the user static files if you're just visiting the site (which makes the ⚡️ site super fast), but if you're logged in, you get the same templates rendered with your user data on the fly.

 ## #2: Developer Experience